oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 _Bounded elastic thread pool_:

-A better choice for I/O blocking work, for example, reading a file, or making a blocking network call, is a bounded elastic thread pool.
+A better choice for I/O blocking work, for example, reading a file, or making a blocking network call, is a bounded elastic thread pool. **It is provided to help with legacy blocking code if it cannot be avoided.**

 ```java